RufenKhokhar/RKVideoConverter/README.md

 # RKVideoConverter
 [![](https://jitpack.io/v/RufenKhokhar/RKVideoConverter.svg)](https://jitpack.io/#RufenKhokhar/RKVideoConverter)

-## Based on ffmpeg, easy and powerful, no need to write any cmds.
+## Based on ffmpeg, easy and powerful, no need to write any cmds.It supports all encoder and decoders that supported by ffmpeg
 ### Steps for quick staring

 ## Step-1